Our projects

 To restore our land, we actively work with local communities, consulting with stakeholders to ensure the protection of their land and communities, as well as to ensure fair economic returns.
 We have hired multiple members of the local community, from rangers, to biologists, to environmental engineers.

-With the support of our operational partner South Pole Colombia, we also set up workshops with village inhabitants to better understand their needs and priorities and to ensure access to information, throughout all stages of development.
+Our local team has also set up workshops with village inhabitants to better understand their needs and priorities and to ensure access to information, throughout all stages of development.
 Raising awareness on the operations and sustainable management of forests resources, reforestation strategies and biodiversity protection is essential for capacity and knowledge building.

 More projects involving local communities are to come, training opportunities and knowledge-exchange.
-We need to scale investments into nature restoration with speed and scale, and are currently collaborating with Catona (formerly Aspiration) to share best practices, insights and expertise.
+We need to scale investments into nature restoration with speed and scale, and are currently collaborating with Catona to share best practices, insights and expertise.

 Image: local environmental engineer and property managers working on the project planning and monitoring